-Typically, estimation of these conditional expectations proceeds via an approach known as two-stage least squares (2sls).
+Typically, estimation of these conditional expectations proceeds via an approach known as two-stage least squares.
 The first stage fits a linear regression to treatment received on treatment assigned.
 Then, in a second stage, a regression model for the outcome on the predicted treatment received is fitted:

-$$D{i} = \alpha{0} + \alpha{1}Z{i} + \omega{1i}$$
+$$D_i = \alpha_0 + \alpha_1 Z_i + \omega{1i},$$

-$$Y{\ell i} = \beta{0} + \beta{IV}\hat{D}{i} + \omega{2i}$$ (3)
+$$Y{li} = \beta_0 + \beta{\text{IV}} \hat{D}i + \omega{2i}$$ (3)

-where $\hat{\beta}{IV}$ is an estimator for $\theta{\ell}$ .
+where $\hat{\beta}{\text{IV}}$ is an estimator for θ_l .
 Covariates can be used, by including them in both stages of the model.
-To obtain the correct standard errors for the 2sls estimator, it is necessary to take into account the uncertainty about the first stage estimates.
-The asymptotic standard error for the 2sls CACE is given in Imbens and Angrist (1994), and implemented in commonly used software packages.
+To obtain the correct standard errors for the two-stage least squares estimator, it is necessary to take into account the uncertainty about the first-stage estimates.
+The asymptotic standard error for the two-stage least squares CACE is given in Imbens and Angrist (1994) and implemented in commonly used software packages.

-OLS estimation produces first-stage residuals $\omega{1i}$ that are uncorrelated with the instrument, and this is sufficient to guarantee that the 2sls estimator is consistent for the CACE (Angrist et al., 2008).
-Therefore, we restrict our attention here to models where the first-stage equation is linear, even though the treatment received is binary. ¶
+Ordinary least squares estimation produces first-stage residuals ω{1i} that are uncorrelated with the instrument, and this is sufficient to guarantee that the two-stage least squares estimator is consistent for the CACE (Angrist and Pischke, 2008).
+Therefore, we restrict our attention here to models where the first-stage equation is linear, even though the treatment received is binary.
+(Non-linear versions of two-stage least squares exist.
+See for example Clarke and Windmeijer (2012) for an excellent review of methods for binary outcomes.)

-A key issue for settings such as CEA where there is interest in estimating the CACE for bivariate outcomes, is that 2sls as implemented in most software packages can only be readily applied to univariate outcomes.
-Ignoring the correlation between the two endpoints is a concern for obtaining standard errors of composite measures of the outcomes, e.g. INB, as this requires accurate estimates of the covariance between the outcomes of interest (e.g. costs and QALYs).
+A key issue for settings such as CEA, where there is interest in estimating the CACE for bivariate outcomes, is that two-stage least squares as implemented in most software packages can only be readily applied to univariate outcomes.
+Ignoring the correlation between the two end points is a concern for obtaining standard errors of composite measures of the outcomes, e.g. INB, as this requires accurate estimates of the covariance between the outcomes of interest (e.g. costs and QALYs).

-A simple way to address this problem would be to apply 2sls directly to the composite measure, i.e. a net-benefit two-stage regression approach (Hoch et al., 2006).
+A simple way to address this problem would be to apply two-stage least squares directly to the composite measure, i.e. a net benefit two-stage regression approach (Hoch et al., 2006).
 However, it is known that net benefit regression is very sensitive to outliers, and to distributional assumptions (Willan et al., 2004), and has been recently shown to perform poorly when these assumptions are thought to be violated (Mantopoulos et al., 2016).
-Moreover, such net benefit regression is restrictive, in that it does not allow separate covariate adjustment for each of the component outcomes, (e.g. baseline HRQoL, for the QALYs as opposed to the costs).
-In addition, this simple approach would not be valid for estimating the ICER, which is a non-linear function of the incremental costs and QALYs.
+Moreover, such net benefit regression is restrictive, in that it does not allow separate covariate adjustment for each of the component outcomes (e.g. baseline HRQOL, for the QALYs as opposed to the costs).
+In addition, this simple approach would not be valid for estimating the ICER, which is a nonlinear function of the incremental costs and QALYs.
 For these reasons, we do not consider this approach further.
 Rather, we present here three flexible strategies for estimating a CACE of the QALYs and the costs, jointly.
-The first approach combines SURs (equation 1) and 2sls (equation 3) to obtain CACEs for both outcomes accounting for their correlation.
-This simple approach is known in the econometrics literature as three-stage least squares (3sls).
+The first approach combines SUR equations (equation (1)) and two-stage least squares (equation (3)) to obtain CACEs for both outcomes accounting for their correlation.
+This simple approach is known in the econometrics literature as three-stage least squares.